Retrieval-Augmented Generation for Natural Language Processing: A Survey: NLP Tasks

 \subsection{Information Extraction}

-Information Extraction (IE) is a critical task in NLP to automatically extract structured information from unstructured and semi-structured text sources.
+\edit{ \textbf{Task Characteristics.} } Information Extraction (IE) is a critical task in NLP to automatically extract structured information from unstructured and semi-structured text sources.
 This task encompasses several sub-tasks, including Named Entity Recognition (NER), Entity Linking (EL), Coreference Resolution (CR), Relation Extraction (RE), etc. The goal is to identify and classify key elements from text and understand the relationships between them, thereby converting textual data into a structured format amenable to analysis and interpretation.

-With RAG techniques, addressing IE tasks can be significantly improved in terms of not only performance but also interpretability.
-In NER tasks, Wang et al.~\cite{21acl-cl-kl} first retrieve similar sentences and then concatenate the ranked retrievals for better semantic representations.
-Ren et al.~\cite{23acl-retrieve-sample} show that naive RAG may not address Event Argument Extraction (EAE) tasks.
+\edit{ \textbf{Technique Summary.} } With RAG techniques, addressing IE tasks can be significantly improved in terms of not only performance but also interpretability.
+In NER tasks, Wang et al.~\citep{21acl-cl-kl} first retrieve similar sentences and then concatenate the ranked retrievals for better semantic representations.
+Ren et al.~\citep{23acl-retrieve-sample} show that naive RAG may not address Event Argument Extraction (EAE) tasks.
 Thus, they adopt a sampling-based method to guarantee the same distribution of event labels between retrievals and inputs then concatenate retrieval texts into inputs for better performance in EAE tasks.
 Table augmentation is also a challenging task, which requires extracting information from tables.
-Glass et al.~\cite{23acl-rata} propose to extract information in a retrieval-augmented manner.
+Glass et al.~\citep{23acl-rata} propose to leverage a reconstruction-based method with a trained retrieval-based model to address table augmentation.

+\edit{ \textbf{Challenges and Failure Modes.} The challenge in applying RAG to information extraction lies in how to effectively integrate structured external knowledge, such as knowledge graphs for entities and relations or table data.
+Simple concatenation fails to fully convey the relational and type information inherent in such structured data, necessitating more sophisticated fusion mechanisms.
+Besides, useful retrievals must be not only semantically similar but also label-compatible (e.g., entity types, relation schemas, event templates), otherwise the retrieved patterns can mislead span boundaries and role assignments.
+Consequently, failure modes often appear as: (1) information injection failure, where those structured information cannot be effectively injected into the model for accurately extraction, (2) schema/label drift, where retrievals reflecting different conventions degrade extraction consistency. }